Maeda Toshisada: Biography

 Toshisada Maeda was a graduate of Tokyo Imperial University.
-He served briefly in the infantry during the First Sino-Japanese War in 1894, and afterwards assumed his family’s seat in the House of Peers of the Diet of Japan.
-In 1922, he was appointed Communications Minister in the cabinet of Prime Minister Katō Tomosaburō.
+He served briefly in the infantry during the First Sino-Japanese War in 1894, and afterwards assumed his family’s seat in the House of Peers of the Diet of Japan in 1904.
+In 1922, he was appointed Minister of Communications in the cabinet of Katō Tomosaburō.
 He subsequently served in the cabinet of Prime Minister Kiyoura Keigo as Minister of Agriculture and Commerce.
 He retired from public life in January 1944, and died in October of the same year.
 He was posthumously awarded the Order of the Sacred Treasures, 1st class.

 Maeda studied poetry under Sasaki Nobutsuna.
 His daughter married post-war Foreign Minister Katsuo Okazaki.